 The ice sheets covering Greenland and Antartica contain a vast amount of water — Antarctic ice alone would raise global sea levels by 187 feet if it all melted.

-"We don't expect those big ice sheets to meet entirely in the coming centuries," said DeConto, who co-directs the School of Earth and Sustainability at UMass Amherst.
+"We don't expect those big ice sheets to melt entirely in the coming centuries," said DeConto, who co-directs the School of Earth and Sustainability at UMass Amherst.
 Because Antarctica is colder than Greenland, there hasn't been widespread melting or iceberg calving on the southern continent yet.
 But because there is so much water locked up in Antarctic ice, "even a small change can have really dramatic impacts on our coastlines," DeConto said.

 The ice sheets covering Antarctica naturally flow into the ocean, where they form a fringe of ice shelves.
 The ice shelves are critically important, said DeConto, because they slow the flow of ice and also prevent the edges of ice sheets from collapsing.